 What are liquid dyes?

-Liquid dyes are an easy & convenient way to colour your products, most commonly used in candle wax.
-Liquid dyes are very highly concentrated & are available in a wide variety of colours, you can mix these colours, which means your colour palette is endless!
+Liquid dyes are an easy and convenient way to colour your products.
+Liquid dyes are very highly concentrated and are available in a wide variety of colours, you can mix these colours, which means your colour palette is endless!
 Liquid dyes should be stored under ambient conditions with containers kept closed.

 When should I use liquid dyes?

-Liquid dyes are best used if you like consistency; they come in 15ml dropper style bottles, so it’s very easy to record your measurements & therefore consistency will never be a problem.
-You can use liquid dyes in all vegetable waxes & paraffin wax too.
+Liquid dyes are best used if you like consistency; they come in 15ml dropper style bottles, so it’s very easy to record your measurements and therefore consistency will never be a problem.
+For candles you can use liquid dyes in all vegetable waxes and paraffin wax too.
 You may find you need to use more colouring in soya wax candles as oppose to paraffin wax.
 Find a starter colour shade guide below: